-One of the key aspects of this work is how to actually identify which Transport Services should be supported.
-The top-down approach to this would be to identify every possible service that popular applications might need.
-The problem with this method is that every potential service becomes an item for debate, and it is likely that such an approach would grind on indefinitely.
-Instead we intend to use a bottom-up approach where we establish the set of services that have already been published in RFCs coming from the Transport Area.
+One of the key aspects of this work is how to identify which Transport Services should actually be supported.
+We are taking a two-pronged approach.
+Rather than trying to identify every possible service that popular applications might need, we will survey a given set of common APIs that applications use to communicate across the network.
+We will complement this with a bottom-up approach where we establish the set of services that have already been published in RFCs coming from the Transport Area.
 This way, much of the discussion about the need to specify these services has already taken place, and it is unnecessary to re-visit those discussions.
 It is our hope that this approach will lead to identifying a set of service primitives that can be combined to offer a rich set of services to the application.